Have you ever heard of the Global Leadership Summit by the Willow Creek Association?

 1. Erwin McManus Taught us to Overcome Fear and Step Into Our Greatness

 Erwin McManus was by far the most impactful and passionate speaker of the entire event, in my opinion.
-McManus lost millions of dollars to a business partner who betrayed him, faced countless trials and tribulations throughout his life, and survived a battle with cancer and I couldn’t help but connect to his story.
+McManus lost millions of dollars to a business partner who betrayed him, faced countless trials and tribulations throughout his life, and survived a battle with cancer.

 His delivery was power packed and he taught us that “fear establishes the boundaries of your freedom” and “your future is on the other side of your failures”.

 Because he thought he was going to die from cancer, he made peace with death and decided to live a life without fear, to hold nothing back, and to give of himself entirely.
 He asked the crowd, “how many of us are saving our best for the next life when we only have this life?”

 His message resonated with me because I often forget to live each day as if it were my last.